 SUPPLEMENTAL FIGURE AND TABLE LEGENDS

 Supplemental Table 1.
 Annotation of the B. cinerea genetic targets of B. cinerea hotspots.
 Columns include the hotspot SNP and the nearest gene, and all other columns pertain to the target gene modulated by the eQTL.
 Additional information about the target gene includes gene name, gene function, annotation as an enzyme, and target transcript.
 Gene functions are IPR numbers from the InterPro database.
-Supplemental Table 2.
+Supplemental Data Set 1.
 Functional summary of the B. cinerea genetic targets of B. cinerea hotspots.
 These count occurrences of major functional categories among the hotspot target genes.

-Supplemental Table 3.
+Supplemental Data Set 2.
 Annotation of the A. thaliana genetic targets of B. cinerea hotspots.
 Columns include the B. cinerea hotspot SNP and the nearest B. cinerea gene, and the A. thaliana target gene.

-Supplemental Table 4.
+Supplemental Data Set 3.
 Gene ontology analysis of the A. thaliana genetic targets of B. cinerea hotspots.
 These include all PANTHER overrepresentation test outputs for target gene sets within each eQTL hotspot.
 Hotspots are labeled by SNP and nearest B. cinerea gene.
 All calculations are from Bonferroni-corrected Fisher’s exact tests, and only significant GO categories are presented.

+Supplemental Data Set 4.
+Distance from B. cinerea transcripts to top SNP hits.
+Dataset includes the lowest 50 p-values of SNP-transcript associations and the top 50 effect size estimates (beta) of SNP-transcript associations.
+Distance column indicates whether SNP and transcript are on separate chromosomes (trans), or if on the same chromosome (cis), the distance between the SNP and the transcript center.

 Figure S1.
 Distribution of number of associations and p-values for SNP-transcript associations.
 B. cinerea transcripts with significant SNP associations (1,616 total) are a and c, A. thaliana transcripts with significant SNP associations (5,213 total) are b and d.
 In a and b, histograms depict the distribution of number of significant SNP associations per each transcript.
 In c and d, boxplots encompass the top 1 SNP associated with each transcript.
 Box edges delimit the first and third quartile, the thick center line delimits the median.
 Whiskers extend to 1.5 times the interquartile range and additional points indicate outliers.